Andrew joined a SAMSI working group on multispecies demographic modeling

 Kate Eskra and Allie Weill are helping establish a citizen science project on phenology at Stebbins Cold Canyon Reserve.

 NSF has funded a Harrison-Latimer RAPID proposal: "RAPID: Using the historic Californian drought to gain a predictive understanding of the effects of severe climatic events on plant communities".
-Sampling has begun!
+Sampling is already almost complete!

 Our group studies how environmental variation affects plant communities, populations, species and lineages.
 We are especially interested in how plants respond to change -- rapid major disturbance such as fire, as well as more gradual changes in climate.
 At the shortest time scales, we are focusing on how communities and populations respond to drought and fire, and how invasive species respond to novel habitat.
 Over longer time scales, we examine local adaptation to gradients in climatic conditions and to variability in those conditions.
 At the longest time scales, we are also interested in how lineages change as they encounter novel conditions and diversify.
 Much of our work involves fire, since this plays such a major role in the ecology and evolution of Mediterranean climate floras and in local land management here in California.
 Our research on the interactions among fire, vegetation, and climate has direct application to forest management in an era of climate and land use change.